 Syteca can arm you with robust workforce password management capabilities, enabling you to:

-- Generate credentials for, and deliver them to, all users in your infrastructure
+- Manage and deliver credentials to all users in your infrastructure

 - Provide users with temporary or one-time access